Iieitaimus/caidoLister/README.md

 ## Usage Example

-Suppose you have a CSV export file from Caido containing various data.
+Suppose you have a CSV export file from [Caido](https://docs.caido.io/reference/features/logging/exports.html).
 You can use CaidoLister to extract hosts, paths, and parameters from this file.

 ```
 caidoLister -f caido_export.csv